 Antonio (a Venetian merchant) is hanging out with his friends Salerio and Solanio on a street in Venice.
 Antonio is a sad bunny, though he claims he doesn't know why.

 Solanio isn't satisfied and suggests that Antonio might be in love.
-This sounds exciting, and of course we'd like to hear more, but Solanio's gossipy gab is cut off by the entrance of yet more friends: Lorenzo, Graziano, and Bassanio, whom we learn is a great friend of Antonio.
+This sounds exciting, and of course we'd like to hear more, but Solanio's gossipy gab is cut off by the entrance of yet more friends: Lorenzo, Graziano, and Bassanio, the latter of whom we learn is Antonio's BFF.
 Salerio and Solanio hastily take their leave, probably because they know Graziano is going to wax on for longer than they care to stick around.

 After making this long-winded point about short-winded people, Graziano exits with Lorenzo, leaving Bassanio and Antonio to talk.
 Antonio asks about Bassanio's "secret pilgrimage" to see a lady.
 (Hmm.
 Could this be the cause of Antonio's sadness?)

-Bassanio fills us in: he's been living well above his means for a while now, and it's finally come back to bite him in the nether-regions.
+Bassanio fills us in: he's been living well above his means for a while now, and it's finally come back to bite him in the butt.

-He explains to Antonio that it's to him that he owes the most love and money; therefore he is obligated to reveal a scheme he's concocted to get himself out of debt.
+He explains to Antonio that it's to him that he owes the most love and money; therefore, he is obligated to reveal a scheme he's concocted to get himself out of debt.
 He waxes on about how sometimes you have to risk more to gain more.
 Finally Antonio cuts him off and says he doesn't need to justify himself: Bassanio should know that Antonio will do anything for him.
-(Just think Brad Pitt and George Clooney in Ocean's Eleven.)
+They're bros.

 Antonio supports this scheme, but unfortunately all of his money is tied up in his sea ventures.
 Still, he tells Bassanio to try his hand at raising some money around Venice on credit, using his (Antonio's) good name.
 Antonio adds that he, too, will work on raising some cash.
 Basically, even if it means stretching his credit to the limit, he's willing to do whatever he can to get Bassanio all set up to woo Portia in Belmont.